GoCollaborate/src/Readme.md

 ## Updates
 **(Please note that no downward compability will be guaranteed before the formal release 1.0.0 )**
 ### 0.2.x
+#### 0.2.7
+- Add seeds to Gossip protocol
+- Support reading streams of CSV file from various soruces
+- Update examples and test scripts
 #### 0.2.6
 - Update service register heartbeats
 - Add GC for expired services